Genital Bleaching with Chemical Substances

 Is Chemical Genital Whitening Permanent?

-For this reason, ongoing maintenance treatments may be required.
+Therefore, ongoing maintenance treatments may be required.

 Is Chemical Genital Whitening Safe?